Hydration is the cornerstone of success for triathletes.

 Fluid Balance in the Human Body

-Water is often overlooked as a nutrient, but it is arguably the most important for athletes.
+Plain water is often overlooked as a nutrient, but it is arguably the most important one for athletes.

 It is involved in almost all bodily functions, from digestion and circulation to thermoregulation and joint lubrication.